aws/aws-iot-device-sdk-embedded-C/demos/http/http_demo_s3_download/README.md

 ```c
 #define AWS_IOT_CREDENTIAL_PROVIDER_ENDPOINT    "<your_aws_account_specific_prefix>.credentials.iot.us-east-1.amazonaws.com"
 ```
+Set CLIENT_CERT_PATH to the path of the client certificate downloaded when setting up the device certificate in AWS IoT Account Setup.
+Set CLIENT_PRIVATE_KEY_PATH to the path of the private key downloaded when setting up the device certificate in AWS IoT Account Setup.

 #### 8. After the following the above steps, configure the below macros in `demo_config.h`.
 ```c